kstenerud/concise-encoding/ce-structure.md

 An array represents a contiguous sequence of fixed length elements (essentially a space-optimized [list](#list)).
 The length of an array is counted in elements (which are not necessarily bytes).
 The type of the array determines the size of its elements and how its contents are interpreted.

-There are four kinds of array types in Concise Encoding:
+There are four main array styles in Concise Encoding:

  * [String-like arrays](#string-like-arrays) contain UTF-8 data.
 A string-like array's elements are always 8 bits wide, regardless of how many characters the bytes encode (i.e. the array length is in bytes, not characters).
  * [Primitive array types](#primitive-array-types) represent elements of a fixed size and type.